Tutorials & Integrations

 • hive-mcp-client/langchain for createHiveLangChainTools; install @langchain/core only in apps that use that export.

-searchHiveTools, getHiveEndpointSchema, and invokeHiveEndpoint already return normalized results with isError, json, text, raw, and optional structuredContent.
-Use normalizeHiveToolResult only when you call the lower-level client.callTool() method directly.
+searchHiveTools, getHiveEndpointSchema, and invokeHiveEndpoint already return normalized results with isError, json, text, raw, optional structuredContent, and a validated receipt when the result carries the complete server-issued _hive contract.
+Use normalizeHiveToolResult only when you call the lower-level client.callTool() method directly; use extractHiveExecutionReceipt when you need to validate and extract a receipt from an already parsed tool payload.

 Adapter API map